moby/buildkit/frontend/dockerfile/docs/reference.md

 The `FROM` instruction initializes a new build stage and sets the [*Base Image*](https://docs.docker.com/glossary/#base-image) for subsequent instructions.
 As such, a valid `Dockerfile` must start with a `FROM` instruction.

+Docker has an auto resolver that will take the relative image name provided (those that aren't a fully qualified URL) and pull them from the docker registry by default.

 The image can be any valid image – it is especially easy to start by **pulling an image** from the [*Public Repositories*](https://docs.docker.com/docker-hub/repos/).

 - `ARG` is the only instruction that may precede `FROM` in the `Dockerfile`.